joshchernoff/return_to_sender/README.md

 So I created a return to sender.
 If these people can call me and harass me calling several times a day then why would  I not do the same to them.

 This application is strictly for learning purposes, you take full and independent responsibility for using this app, I give no warranty or any support at all.
 Use at your own will.
-Be aware that using this app in maybe in violation of the law depending on your location.
+Be aware that using this app maybe in violation of the law depending on your location.
 You should understand the risks involved before using this.

 ## Instructions.
 Go get a twilio account and provide the replacement for the fixme in the `.env` file.